suzukaze/TwitCasting-rb/README.md

-# What's Twicasting-rb
+# What's TwitCasting-rb

-Twicasting is a live streaming service.
-Twicasting-rb is Twicasting API wrapper in Ruby implements.
+TwitCasting is a live streaming service.
+TwitCasting-rb is TwitCasting API wrapper in Ruby implements.

 ## Installation